jpchauvel/chauvel.org/blog/solana-dapp.md

 ```

-- **Account Creation**: The `create_pda()` function allows developers to
+- **Account Creation**: The `create_pda()` function instantiates new PDA
-  instantiate new PDA accounts, initializing them with a stored message.
-This
+  accounts, initializing them with a stored message.
+This feature is pivotal for
-feature is pivotal for applications that depend on storing and retrieving user
+applications that depend on storing and retrieving user or application data on
-or application data on the blockchain.
+the blockchain.

 ```python
 async def create_pda(program: Program, nonce: int, message: str) -> None: